moranthomas/ImmunoBlockVue/README.md

-# Ethereum DApp with Vue, uPort, Web3, IPFS and Ganache
+# Ethereum DApp with Vue and IPFS for ImmunoBlock Project

 Source code for ImmunoBlock project as part of the gitcoin Beyond Blockchain hackathon